OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 * Journalists will often use individual or free tiers of online services, including AIs, for their work.
 It is rare for them to be purchasing enterprise versions of such services.
 * Attitudes towards AI radically differ among newsrooms and journalists.
 Some willingly integrate it into their workflows, others might be reluctant to use generative AI over copyright, environmental, and other concerns.
 * Many AI tools, such as chatbots, continue to develop quickly and change their functionality and settings regularly.
-Journalists will rarely have time to keep up with such developments, and might rely more on security professionals, whom they'll expect to be researching such changes.
+Journalists will rarely have time to keep up with such developments, and might rely on security and IT professionals, expecting that they spent more time researching such changes.

 ## Training AI security for the first time?

 ### Distinguishing between on-device and cloud-based AI

 * When an AI system processes your data, for example to answer a query or transcribe spoken audio, it could do so either on your device or in a cloud.
-This is a bit like word processing: you could use an application that just saves to your desktop, or cloud-based one.
+This similar to word processing: you could use an application that just saves to your desktop, or cloud-based one.
 * On-device AIs do all of the processing on your mobile or desktop device, and typically do not send queries back to the provider.
 One easy way to tell if an AI is on-device is to check if it fully works when the device it's on is disconnected from the internet.
+You still need to check the on-device AIs privacy policy to make sure that it never shares samples of your queries or data with others.
 * On-device AIs offer the best privacy guarantees, though they could still reveal logs or other details if someone, such as an abusive partner or security officer conducting a search, looks through the device.
 * You could potentially use on-device AI to process sensitive data, for example to summarize confidential documents or auto-transcribe conversations with key sources.
-This will require some setup and significant guardrails to make sure that the data never leaves your device. **If this is of interest to you, reach out to a digital security trainer or IT person who could help set up such a system.**
+This will require some setup and guardrails to make sure that the data never leaves your device. **If this is of interest to you, reach out to a digital security trainer or IT person who could help set up such a system.**

 * Cloud-based AIs process data on a company's servers.
 This data will be used, stored, and shared in accordance with that company’s privacy policy–that’s why it’s important to read and regularly review those policies.
 Cloud-based AIs are often more capable than on-device AIs, since they can rely on more data and computing power.
 * Some manufacturers are building hybrid AI systems.
 Those might rely on on-device capabilities for some tasks and cloud capabilities for others.
 A well-designed hybrid AI should warn and ask the user for permission prior to uploading any of their data to the cloud.